 Well, it should be.
 What with so many celebrities vouching for the best health benefits of veganism?
 Gwyneth Paltrow and Venus Williams are a couple of the well-known celebrities who have been complete vegans and have been strongly working towards making the veganism a popular option.

-However, there are a few misconceptions that have grown up in heir zeal to promote veganism.
+However, there are a few misconceptions that have grown up in their zeal to promote veganism.
 One of them was that meat causes cancer, and another myth was that eggs could cause cardiac issues.

 Leaving those myths aside, we would not consider health alone to be a reason to go vegan.
 There are several reasons that have been promoting veganism.
 Ethics and environmental concerns are a few other factors that can influence people in choosing vegetarian food.

 One of the significant concerns of going vegan is that you would be missing your dosage of Vitamin B12.
 Since it has been considered to be the major options for your healthy being, make sure you do have enough intake of the food rich in Vitamin B12.
+Some such food can include plant milks, some soy products and some breakfast cereals.